Compare travel insurance for Greece

 If your belongings are lost, stolen or damaged, they’ll usually be covered under a standard travel insurance policy.

-If you have any pre-existing medical conditions they may not be covered under a standard travel insurance policy and you may have to get a specialist policy.
+- If you have any pre-existing medical conditions they may not be covered under a standard travel insurance policy and you may have to get a specialist policy.
+At Compare the Market, any medical conditions you declare will be covered in your policy.

 How much is travel insurance for Greece?

-If you’re visiting Greece, European travel insurance could cost from £5 for a week or £9 for multi-trip policy, based on Compare the Market data in December 2019.
+If you’re visiting Greece, European travel insurance could cost from £13** for a week or £28*** for a multi-trip policy, based on Compare the Market data in February 2020.

 What else do I need to know when travelling to Greece?